 I have a final restraining order against the abuser.
 Can s/he keep a gun or buy a new gun?

-According to Connecticut state law, someone with a restraining order against him/her (including an ex parte order) that was issued due to the use, attempted use or threatened use of physical force against another person cannot get a certificate to carry a pistol or revolver.1 If s/he already has a certificate to carry a pistol or revolver, it will be revoked once a restraining order is issued, including an ex parte order, and s/he will be required to turn in the certificate to law enforcement within five days of receiving notice of the revocation.2
+If the person already has a certificate to carry a pistol or revolver, it will be revoked once any of these restraining orders are issued and s/he will be required to turn in the certificate to law enforcement within five days of receiving notice of the revocation.2

 Also, federal laws, which apply to all states, restrict an abuser’s right to have a gun if you have a final protection order against him/her that meets certain requirements even if the judge does not specifically include on the order that s/he cannot have a gun.
 Go to the Federal Gun Laws page to get more information.